Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 ## Conclusion

-Adding any macro system is a wise thing to do when designing a language, as it allows users to improve the language itself.
-Designing a good macro system is hard.

-Whilst it's tempting to see a parse tree as simply nested lists, it's insufficient in practice.
-A parse tree node should have line numbers (Clojure's macros can access this), and may have a type associated (Julia's macros can access this).
+Designing a good macro system is really hard.
+It should allow templates that are visually similar to the expanded code, and provide convenient ways to substitute values in.
+The designer must strike a balance between hygiene that guarantees safety and hygiene that can be broken without hurting readability.

+I think the lowest ceremony, quasiquote based macros are the most readable versions that I've shown here.
+The further your syntax is from s-expressions, the harder this is to achieve.

+To make matters worse, a parse tree is never actually a nested list, making quasiquotes a convenient lie.
+A compiler's parse tree will include metadata such as line numbers.
+Scheme actually exposes a separate 'syntax' datatype, and Clojure exposes `&env` and `&form` with metadata.

-A language must expost a set of tools that empower the user to write, document and debug macros with minimal friction.
-If they're too hard to use, users won't use them.
-I had to cut a number of languages from early drafts of this post because their docs were so poor or I I needed extensive knowledge of the grammar or compiler itself!
+Finally, the ultimate measure of a macro system is its usage.
+How often do users write macros, and how robust is the resulting code?
+I had to cut a number of languages from early drafts of this post because their docs were so poor or I needed extensive knowledge of the grammar or even compiler itself!

-A language designer must decide what kind of datatype to expose to
+If a language has a macro system, and if users use it, that's a success in my book.
+I am always glad of the facility, even if I'm only using macros written by others.